HansKristian-Work/vkd3d-proton/docs/workgraphs.md

 (2^15, N / 2^15, 1)
 (N % 2^15, 1, 1)
 ```

+NOTE: Recently RADV also gained support for > 64k workgroups in the first dimension, so
+we can avoid the unrolling, and simply put everything in the second dispatch.
+The current implementation supports this optimization.

 To obtain the base offset for the dispatch `node_linear_offset_bda` is used.
 Alternatively, one dispatch can loop to cover large N, but that adds more complexity to dxil-spirv codegen.